Trump celebrates major rewrite of North American trade rules

 Critics include environmental groups concerned that the agreement does not address global warming.
 Some conservatives say the agreement will make cars and other products more expensive for consumers.

 The president won’t waste any time highlighting the deal in battleground states that will determine who wins this year’s presidential election.
-He planned to be in Michigan on Thursday, where some of the state’s auto workers should benefit from a deal that encourages more manufacturing in the United States.
+On Thursday, he planned to be in Michigan, where some of the state’s auto workers should benefit from a deal that encourages more manufacturing in the United States.

+Associated Press writers Andrew Taylor and Deb Riechmann contributed to this report.